oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab4.md

 Estimated Lab Time: 10 minutes

 ### Objectives
-...to understand how TDE has been setup and which tablespaces are encrypted.
+In this lab, you will see how TDE has been setup and which tablespaces are encrypted.

 ### Prerequisites
 This lab assumes you have completed lab 3.